 Another way to round wood edges without a router is to use a chisel.
 You must make sure that you purchase a good quality chisel and that it is sharp.
 A good-quality chisel will make it easier to round the sharp edges of the wood.
 I have been using Narex chisels and they are fantastic – strong, durable, and precise.

 First, make sure the chisel is sharp.
-Start by gently hitting the chisel’s head with the hammer.
+Start by gently hitting the chisel’s head with a mallet or a hammer.
 You can also round the wood by pressing the chisel with your hands.
 Both methods work fine.

 - Hold the chisel at a slight angle with the edge of the wood